 ‘Beyond which number is it strange if a delay is condoned?’
 We have been hunting for the single noble equation.
 Ponnayal v.
 Karuppan (Dead), [Civil Appeals No. 9558-9559 of 2018] reflects the Appellant’s journey to the Supreme Court twice .
 The Appellant, first, appealed against a Judgement of a HC, with a delay of 2088 days.
 The Appellant, then, appealed against the Judgment of the HC in a Review Application, with a delay of 1405 days.

 Hon’ble Justice L. Nageswara Rao has surely dismissed both the Appeals.
 The dismissal, however, was not on grounds of the delay.
-The case has at its crux issues that raised their head in 1948 – 49 – 50.
+The case has, at its crux, issues that raised their head in 1948 – 49 – 50.
 Of course, the Courts below were neither fast nor furious.
 It would be irrelevant to note the Appellant’s health or that it chose to argue, without assistance, before the SC.
-For the purposes of this hunt, it has just been noted by Master Mathematician Ray that 2088, 1405 are mere numbers too, possibly.
+For the purposes of this hunt, it has just been noted by a Master Mathematician, 2088, 1405 are mere numbers too, possibly.